-The PDW is positioned as a complement for the regular EUPRERA program, covering aspects and encouraging interactions not usually featured in the main program.
-The PDW will take place during the regular congress (usually as a morning session on the 2nd or 3rd conference day).
-Selected papers will get a regular spot for presentation in the congress and will then get additional attention during the PDW.
+The PDW is positioned as a complement for the regular EUPRERA congress program, covering aspects and encouraging interactions not usually featured in the main program.
+Selected papers are presented in a regular congress session before the PDW and authors can then get additional feedback and a deeper discussion of their paper during the PDW.

 Who can apply?

-How can scholars apply?
+How to apply?

 BI Norwegian Business School

-University of Vienna
+University of Zurich